mxmxmx333/ft-transcendence/README.md

 [![WebSockets](https://img.shields.io/badge/WebSockets-Enabled-00BCD4)](#)
 [![mTLS](https://img.shields.io/badge/mTLS-Enabled-2E7D32)](#)

 A secure, containerized, real‑time Pong platform with account management, OAuth 42 login, optional TOTP 2FA, live chat, tournaments, AI opponent and a hardened edge (Nginx + ModSecurity).
-All internal service‑to‑service traffic is TLS/mTLS with short‑lived certificates issued and rotated by HashiCorp Vault.
+Internal gateway‑to‑service traffic uses HTTPS with Vault‑issued server certificates; mTLS is used only for calls to Vault.
 The SPA frontend is built with Vite and served by the Nginx edge (protected by ModSecurity WAF); Fastify services handle API, game and chat via HTTP and WebSockets.

 ## Overview
 - SPA frontend served by the Nginx edge (protected by ModSecurity WAF) on `:8443`.